 Audits are performed using the Healthdata.be platform, where also the current inclusion criteria and questionnaire items

 After each audit, centres receive individualised feedback, allowing them to see where improvement may be needed.
-In IQED-Foot, many of the quality indicators are based on the recommendations of the International Working Group on the Diabetic Foot (link is external).
+In IQED-Foot, many of the quality indicators are based on the recommendations of the International Working Group on the Diabetic Foot.

-Each cycle is closed with the publication of a global report on the findings of that cycle and the evolutions across cycles.
+Each cycle is closed with the publication of a national report on the findings of that cycle and the evolutions across cycles.